-You only need enjoy the sailing to arrive at this long narrow, remote and scenic island, known for the 5 and a half mile beach that stretches along its Atlantic side, surrounded by palm trees.
+You only need to enjoy the sailing to arrive at this long narrow, remote, and scenic island, known for the 5 and a half-mile beach that stretches along its Atlantic side, surrounded by palm trees.

 TIP: This island is also known for its nightlife.
 You should go to Nipper’s Beach Bar& Grill to have a drink and relax.
 It’s Sunday’s pig roast is worth a try.

 Day 5 – Great Guana Cay to Man O’War Cay - 8 nautical miles.